orientechnologies/orientdb-docs/Network-Binary-Protocol.md

 ## REQUEST_DB_CLOSE

 Closes the database and the network connection to the OrientDB server instance.
 No response is expected.
-The TCP socket is also closed.

 ```
 Request: empty